Close

 Step 5: Pay Application Fees

 Submit the required visa fee using accepted payment methods at your appointment.
-Fees vary by visa type and applicant age, with potential exemptions for certain categories.
+The Schengen visa application fee is €80 for adults and €40 for minors, with potential exemptions for certain categories including children under 6 and some students.
+Fees are non-refundable regardless of the application outcome.

 Step 6: Track Your Application